devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 Discussion and Results
 ----------------------

-Results from our analyses are organized in four sections, housed on separate sections of the website:
+Results from our analyses are organized in four sections, housed on separate pages of the website:

+-   Section 1: Gun Violence - Overview
+-   Section 2: Firearms Mortality
+-   Section 3: Regression Analysis
+-   Section 4: Gun Control by State

-### Section 1: Overview of Gun Violence in United States
+### Section 1: Gun Violence - Overview

 Section 1 provides an overview of Gun Violence in the U.S., drawing from **Dataset 1: Gun Violence Incident Data (Gun Violence Archive)**.
 The primary goal of this section is to highlight the widespread nature of gun violence throughout the U.S.